meyert11/theme/index.md

 My work focuses on how can we bring new machine learning solutions to the field of OMR and achieve an end-to-end solution to the problem.

+Optical Music Recognition (OMR) is concerned with digitizing music sheets into a machine-readable format.
+Being able to compose, transcribe and edit music by means of taking a picture of a music sheet, would put musician?s workload at ease.
+Such automation would allow musicians to use search-ability and to perform quantitative measures in the musical pieces.
+This problem comes down to a simple, how can computers be made to read music.
+The output to this process being a machine-readable file such as MIDI, MusicXML, MEI files.
+The objective is outputting semantic mark-up identifying as many notational elements as possible, along with the relationship to their position in the original image.

+Prior solutions have used algorithmic approaches and have involved layers of algorithmic rules applied to traditional feature detection techniques such as edge detection.
+One of the approaches we want to further investigate is using deep neural networks to solve the problem.
+Before going into this step another very important processing should be performed, that is, tackling the quality of the input picture of the music sheet.
+Image preprocessing steps are to be taken which will later help in the training step.

+An OMR pipeline should be able to capture the right position and the relationships between two notes and its distinctive features.
+Pacha et al. (2018) proposed an end-to-end trainable object detector that can detect almost the full vocabulary of modern music notation in handwritten scores.
+Using deep convolutional networks in a dataset with symbol-level notations they achieve a mean average precision up to 80 %.

+The OMR pipeline has four main blocks, and we want to tackle them one by one, using a deep learning technique and compare to the already existing techniques.
+If the DL techniques show improvements, then an end-to-end network is the final goal of our work.
+Since the existing datasets do not offer enough classes and data, the first step for use would be data augmentation.
+This will be done using the digitized musical sheets from music notation software Dorico, having this way a ground truth.
+These sheets will be subject to image degradation techniques, using the depredated images as inputs in our pipeline.
+The next step would be designing the methodology for object recognition and reconstruction using the deep neural network approach.

 ## DoReMi Dataset
 We recently published our DoReMi dataset at the [3rd International Workshop on Reading Music Systems 2021](https://sites.google.com/view/worms2021/home).
 We made our dataset available in [this page](https://github.com/steinbergmedia/DoReMi/releases/tag/v1.0) open for anyone to use it, experiment with it and maybe suggesting new ways to represent these data.